AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 vacuum is quickly converted to high-energy

-cooling in the mode of the dominant
+the mode of first dominant

 The universe "blew